NoobJsPerson/speedrun-timer/README.md

 * [Badisnotfunny Mom, Google Translate](https://Translate.google.com) Translated italian and french
 * [Badisnotfunny brother, Badisnotfunny Mom, Google Translate](https://Translate.google.com) Translated spanish

-If you think i forgot to credit you make an issue or dm me on discord `AmineCrafter101#7818`
+If you think i forgot to credit you can make an issue or dm me on discord `AmineCrafter101#7818`